smittytone/BuildAPIAccess/README.md

 Delete the instance's impCentral API authorization tokens and close any current connections.

+### - (void)setEndpoint:(NSString *)pathWithVersion ###

+Changes the URL to which BuildAPIAccess accesses the impCentral API.
+Use this if you are accessing the API within a Private Cloud.
+If this is not called, all API accesses are made to `https://api.electricimp.com/v5`.

 ## Class Methods: Getting Data ##

 ### Products ###